RI-Bows/ri-bows.github.io/index.md

 - [Team](#team)

 ## Description
 RIBows is a web page built by UH students, for UH students to easily find and joi RIOs.
-When searching for a club, users can either browse through the most trendy RIOs, search for a specific club, or search based your hobbies and interests.
+When searching for a club, users can either browse through the most trendy RIOs, search for a specific club, or search based on your hobbies and interests.

 ### Goals
 The high-level goal of this project is to develop a website, called RIBows, that streamlines the process of discovering, searching for, and joining Registered Independent Organizations (RIOs) at the University of Hawaii at Manoa (UH).